nataliamateus/behaveProject/README.md

 # Testing Web Template PY

-This project contains a template for mobile test automation.
+This project contains a template for web test automation.

 ## Project technologies